Family History Consultations:

 - Historical Directories is a digital library of local and Trade Directories for England and Wales, from 1750 to 1919.
 It contains high quality reproductions of comparatively rare directories - essential tools for research into local and genealogical history.

-- The Ancestry website can be viewed free of charge in all Milton Keynes Libraries and contains a number of digitised UK Trade Directories.
+- The Ancestry library edition can be viewed free of charge in all Milton Keynes Libraries and contains a number of digitised UK Trade Directories.

 A will is a formal document setting out what a person wants to happen to their possessions after their death.